The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Operadic behavior of Thom spectra and factorization homology

-where $\int_M f : \int_M A \to BO$ is a certain map depending naturally on $f$.
-This is plausible because factorization homology is built out of a two-sided monadic bar construction using a little discs operad.
+The theorem below describes the map $\int_M f: \int_M A \to BO$ in the monadic bar construction model of factorization homology, and gives a useful description in terms of mapping spaces if $M$ is framed.
 We assume that all $E_n$-spaces $A$ we consider have nondegenerate unit, and are cell complexes, so that the Thom spectrum is cofibrant in the model structure on Lewis-May spectra and the two-sided bar construction models factorization homology (see Remark \ref{rem-Thom-cellular} below), and so that the scanning map of Section 2 is a weak equivalence if $A$ is grouplike.

-\begin{rem} If $A$ is a $\oDntL$ algebra whose underlying space is a cell complex, and $f: A \to BO$ is a $\oDntL$ map, then $B(\DMtL,\DntL,Th(f))$ models $\int_M Th(f)$.
-This is because the two-sided bar contruction satisfies excision if $Th(f)$ is (homotopy equivalent to) a cofibrant spectrum.
-As in Corollary 5.5 of \cite{Blu}, the Lewis-May Thom spectrum functor for spaces over $BO$ takes cells to cells, and hence the spectrum $Th(f)$ is cellular.
+\begin{rem} If $A$ is a $\oDntL$ algebra whose underlying space is a cell complex, and $f: A \to BO$ is a $\oDntL$-map, then $B(\DMtL,\DntL,Th(f))$ models $\int_M Th(f)$.
+This is because, as in Corollary 5.5 of \cite{Blu}, the Lewis-May Thom spectrum functor for spaces over $BO$ takes cells to cells, and hence the spectrum $Th(f)$ is cellular.
 Cellular spectra are cofibrant in the model structure on Lewis-May spectra, so the bar construction indeed models factorization homology. \end{rem}

-The following makes precise the fact that factorization homology commutes with the Thom spectrum functor, and gives a useful description in terms of mapping spaces if $M$ is framed.

 \begin{thm} Let $A$ be a $\oDntL$-algebra, and let $f:A\to BO$ be a $\oDntL$-map.
 Let $M$ be a $\theta$-framed $n$-manifold.
 Then $\int_M Th(f)$ is equivalent to the Thom spectrum of the following map: